Here some example of open loops:A part of the house that has been started to be repaired, but is not yet completed.

 You prepare a meal.

-The process of cutting, cooking, eating, even doing the dishes is a closed circle.
+The process of cutting, cooking, eating, and even doing the dishes is a closed circle.

-You fix the tyre of a bike.
+You fix the tire of a bike.
 Finding the hole, and fixing it.

 You write a birthday card to a dear friend.